martinothamar/Mediator/README.md

   * Message types (`IRequest<,>`, `INotification`), handler types (`IRequestHandler<,>`, `INotificationHandler<>`), pipeline types (`IPipelineBehavior`)

-You install the source generator package into your edge/outermost project (i.e. ASP.NET Core application, Background worker project), and then use the `Mediator` package wherever you define message types and handlers.
+You install the source generator package into your edge/outermost project (i.e. ASP.NET Core application, Background worker project), and then use the `Mediator.Abstractions` package wherever you define message types and handlers.
 Standard message handlers are automatically picked up and added to the DI container in the generated `AddMediator` method.
-*Pipeline behaviors need to be added manually.*
+*Pipeline behaviors need to be added manually (including pre/post/exception behaviors).*

 For example implementations, see the [/samples](/samples) folder.
-See the [ASP.NET sample](/samples/ASPNET_CleanArchitecture) for a more real world setup.
+See the [ASP.NET Core sample](/samples/ASPNET_CleanArchitecture) for a more real world setup.

 ### 3.1.
 Message types